 Tinker, tailor, soldier, sailor.
 They could be your neighbours, friends, your postman.
 They might live their lives without drama, or publicity.
 Above all, they don’t call themselves polyamorous.
 And yet, they are.

 As an polyamory activist, I’ve found that having a word to define my unconventional relationships helped in the beginning.
 It gave others a label, and me a call to authority.
 But as I approach a decade of honest and consensual non-monogamy, I am starting to find that the word polyamory gives me an unnecessarily isolating position.
-Because there are many like me, who approach the transitions of relationships from one form to another, honestly, consensually and by exploring the form that suits us all best, but few who are willing to wave the flag for polyamory because it falls under the banner of ‘queer’.
-I challenge normative thinking, I’m a staunch ally, but I wouldn’t normally be considered part of the queer movement, if it weren’t for my relationship choice.
-I’m happy to be called queer if it suits, happy to fight under queer, proud to be named queer, but since I’m heterosexual I’ve found that many queer folk would prefer that I be an ally rather than appropriating their hard won identity.
+Because there are many like me, who approach the transitions of relationships from one form to another, honestly, consensually and by exploring the form that suits us all best, but few non-queer folk who are willing to wave the flag for polyamory because it falls under the banner of ‘queer’ I challenge normative thinking, I’m a staunch supporter, but I wouldn’t normally be considered part of the queer movement, if it weren’t for my relationship choice.
+As an asexual, I’m happy to be called queer if it suits, happy to fight under queer, proud to be named queer, but since I’m pretty mainstream-ish I’ve found that many queer folk would rather consider me an ally rather than appropriating their hard won identity.
+I agree with them.

 For those who don’t label the form of their non-normative relationship, that their husband, wife, boyfriend, girlfriend or partner has other romantic relationships, is something they’ve decided helps solidify their own relationship, or transition to a different style of relationship.
 It’s part of their human experience and it’s their normal.